 - What is 'extended thinking' in Claude 3.7 Sonnet and how does it differ from standard chain-of-thought prompting?
 (Answer: Standard CoT: the model generates visible reasoning steps as part of the response — the reasoning appears in the final output.
 Extended thinking: Claude generates internal reasoning tokens (marked as

 in the API) that are not shown to the user by default but inform the final answer.
 The thinking is genuinely internal computation — the model can explore dead ends, backtrack, and self-correct in ways that would look odd in a visible response.) - DeepSeek-R1 showed reasoning emerges from RL on math problems without supervision of reasoning steps.
 What is the key insight?
 (Answer: You do not need human demonstrations of reasoning chains (expensive to collect).
 You only need verifiable final answers (cheap: just check if the math answer is correct).
-GRPO training on correct/incorrect signals causes the model to spontaneously develop internal reasoning strategies to maximise the reward.
+GRPO training on correct/incorrect signals causes the model to spontaneously develop internal reasoning strategies to maximize the reward.
 The model discovers that longer, structured thinking leads to more correct answers — without ever being taught what 'reasoning' looks like.)

-- What is the accuracy-compute trade-off in reasoning models and how do you optimise it?
+- What is the accuracy-compute trade-off in reasoning models and how do you optimize it?
 (Answer: Reasoning models spend more compute (tokens) per question to achieve higher accuracy.
 The relationship is approximately log-linear: doubling thinking tokens gives diminishing accuracy improvements.
-Optimise by: (1) Setting a thinking budget (max tokens for reasoning).
+Optimize by: (1) Setting a thinking budget (max tokens for reasoning).
 (2) Routing — use reasoning models only for high-stakes queries.
 (3) For production: measure accuracy vs compute per query type, find the Pareto-optimal point.
 OpenAI offers o1-mini for faster/cheaper reasoning than o1-full.)

 - Why do reasoning models sometimes 'overthink' simple problems?
 (Answer: Reasoning models are trained to think before answering — this becomes a strong prior even when unnecessary.
 For straightforward problems, the extended thinking may introduce errors by considering irrelevant alternative interpretations or second-guessing correct first answers.
 Studies show reasoning models sometimes perform WORSE than standard models on easy questions.
 This is an active alignment problem: teaching models to calibrate the amount of thinking to problem complexity.)